Lucas Kraglievich: Biography

-Kraglievich was born in 1886 on a ranch in the Partido Balcarce district of Buenos Aires Province.
+Kraglievich was born in 1886 on a ranch in the Balcarce district of Buenos Aires Province.
 At the insistence of his parents, he moved to Buenos Aires as a teenager, where he attended secondary school and later studied at the Faculty of Exact, Physical and Natural Sciences of the University of Buenos Aires.
 In the final year of his engineering studies, he discovered the work of Florentino Ameghino (1853–1911), a pioneer of vertebrate paleontology in Argentina, which inspired him to abandon engineering.

 Together with fellow student Juan C. de Ortuzar, he organized a ten-month expedition between 1912 and 1913 for geological and paleontological research through Patagonia, exploring the Province of Chubut and the northern part of Santa Cruz Province.
 In 1914 he became an honorary collaborator at the Museo Argentino de Ciencias Naturales Bernardino Rivadavia in Buenos Aires, where he met researchers Carlos Ameghino and Eduardo Ladislao Holmberg.
 Meanwhile, he taught mathematics and natural sciences at several private secondary schools in Buenos Aires to support himself.

 Kraglievich's early scientific work focused mainly on South American Xenarthra, later expanding to include rodents, bears, dogs, Astrapotheria, Toxodontidae, Typotheria, Hegetotheriidae, Macraucheniidae, Entelodontidae, and the fossil avifauna, including the giant predatory birds Phorusrhacos and Brontornis of the family Phorusrhacidae.
-He also described the terror birds Devincenzia pozzii and Andalgalornis steulleti.
+He also described the terror birds Devincenzia pozzi and Andalgalornis steulleti.

 In 1916, he published Las doctrinas de Ameghino.
 Sobre una titulada réplica, a treatise defending Ameghino's views on evolution and human origins.
 In 1918 he became a paid assistant, and in 1919 a technical assistant in the Paleontology Department.
 From 1919 to 1920 he worked with Carlos Ameghino and Enrique de Carles in the Geology and topography department of Buenos Aires Province, studying local geology and borehole samples.